 Not coincidentally, the branch is where 80% of customer facing employees and customers are served, and that number is increasing.
 With the increase in users, there’s an exponential increase in number of devices and applications.
 For example, research shows an approximate 73% growth in the number of mobile devices from 2014 to 2018, leading to 20% to 50% increase in enterprise bandwidth per year through 2018.

 The proliferation of users, devices, and applications at the branch has led to three major security challenges.
 The increased number of users has led to an increased threat surface.
-According to recent Google Research, 89% of consumers use smart phones while shopping in stores.
-The increase in number of devices has led to an increased threat sophistication, as each update and refresh of a device leads to new attack methods and new capabilities to exploit.
+According to recent Google Research, 89% of consumers use smartphones while shopping in stores.
+The increase in the number of devices has led to increased threat sophistication, as each update and refresh of a device leads to new attack methods and new capabilities to exploit.

 The increase in applications has increased the complexity of mitigation as bandwidth usage is heightened and time to resolve attacks significantly increases.
 The branch is becoming the centre of focus for digitisation, but it is also becoming the centre of focus for advanced targeted threats.
 30% of such threats specifically target branch offices as an entry point.

 Cisco Umbrella provides solutions for these challenges.
 Umbrella is a subscription-based model and the fastest and easiest way to protect all your view users in minutes.
 Because it is delivered from the cloud, there is no hardware to install or software to manually update.

 Umbrella provides the first line of defence against the threats on the internet, protecting against malware, phishing, and command and control callbacks wherever your users go.
 It protects your remote employees even when they are off the VPN.
 Umbrella provides complete visibility into internet activity across all locations, devices, and users, and blocks threats before they ever reach your network or endpoints.
 Threats come from malicious domains and IP addresses, so Umbrella blocks requests to malicious domains and IP addresses before a connection is ever established.